MalachyAllen/transreceiv/README.md

 # transreceiv

 ### What is transreceiv?
-Transreceiv is a data packet transmitter and receiver created in JavaScript using NodeJS.
+transreceiv is a data packet transmitter/receiver backend created in JavaScript using NodeJS.

 ### Sounds cool, what can I do with it?
-You should be able to use transreceiv as either a standalone tool (although it pretty much won't be able to do anything of any significance on its own) or you can implement it into your JS frontend/backend.
+You should be able to use transreceiv as either a standalone tool (although it pretty much won't be able to do anything of any significance on its own) or you can implement it into your JS frontend.

 ### Why did you make transreceiv?
 I made transreceiv as a challenge after I learned the basics of JavaScript.
 The goal after this is to further develop transreceiv and implement it into my own chat application.